The ICNIRP

 June 2023: Former ICNIRP member James C Lin published yet another article in IEEE Microwave Magazine on the lack of health protections in current FCC and ICNIRP wireless radiation limits.

-October 2022 New Challenge to ICNIRP: Dissident Scientists Seek Tighter Health Limits.
+October 2022 ICBE-EMF issues New Challenge to the ICNIRP: Dissident Scientists Seek Tighter Health Limits.
 Will They Succeed Where Others Failed?

 June 2022: Self-referencing authorships behind the ICNIRP 2020 radiation protection guidelines